22 Characteristics of High-Potential Employees to Look For

 Hiring is one of the most daunting tasks of operating a business or a company, and companies have reported difficulties in recruitingOpens in a new tab for a variety of reasons.
 Thus, companies must pinpoint high-potential employees and applicants to attract and retain them.

-Attracting and keeping top talent can be challenging for hiring managers.
-But companies who invest in recognizing high-potential applicants and employees and helping them reach their full potential reap double the benefitsOpens in a new tab.
+Attracting and retaining top talent can be challenging for hiring managers.
+However, companies that invest in recognizing high-potential applicants and employees, and helping them reach their full potential, reap double the benefits, as discussed in the article "This is the type of employee that you’re probably under-investing inOpens in a new tab" by Fast Company.

 Definition of high-potential employees